All Products

 Document Center

 • To synchronize local files to OSS, you must have the oss:PutObject, oss:ListObjects, and oss:DeleteObject permissions.
-For more information, see Attach a custom policy to a RAM user.
+For more information, see Grant custom permissions to a RAM user.

 • Differences between the sync and cp commands

-• The sync command scans the local source and the OSS bucket at the same time and then copies the local files.
-The cp command scans the source and copies objects at the same time.
+• The sync command scans both the source and destination before it copies the files.
+The cp command scans the source and copies files at the same time.

 ossutil sync file_url cloud_url